When overtime applies

 When overtime rates apply

-An award or registered agreement will set out when overtime rates apply.
+An award, enterprise agreement or other registered agreement will set out when overtime rates apply.

 Find information about when overtime applies in your award by selecting from the list below.

 An employer can request that an employee works reasonable overtime.
 Overtime can be reasonable so long as the following things are taken into account:

 - any risk to health and safety from working the extra hours